 a.
 Process Varies by State

 Every state has legislation that determines the time in which a tenant must be given to correct an issue.
 We’ve included an interactive map to easily figure out the timeframe required by each state.

 b.
 Written Notice to Vacate

-Once a cause has been determined, a landlord must first deliver a written notice of termination.
+Once a cause has been determined, a landlord must first deliver a written notice of lease termination.
 In almost every instance, proof that the tenant received the written notice must be acquired.
 This can be accomplished in one of two ways:

 - Delivering the notice in person